Gillig Low Floor: Design history

 During its production, the Low Floor has undergone several revisions to its body design.
 In 2002, the windshield was enlarged (with the use of a smaller destination sign) and the side windows were reduced in width.
 After 2003, the rear side split windows that were configured upside down were reconfigured to match the rest of the side windows; frameless windows later became an option (with or without split openings).

-In 2005, the Low Floor model line was expanded by the addition of the Low Floor BRT, adding restyled front and rear bodywork and a front roof fairing; the Trolley Replica (not a trolleybus) restyled the standard Low Floor body as a vintage trolley.
+In 2005, the Low Floor model line was expanded with the addition of the Low Floor BRT, adding restyled front and rear bodywork and a front roof fairing; the Trolley Replica (not a trolleybus) restyled the standard Low Floor body as a vintage trolley.

 In 2008, the entry doors were revised, adopting larger glass panels (distinguished by squared-off corners).
 A suburban configuration was introduced alongside the standard transit Low Floor (replacing the version previously offered on the Gillig Phantom).
 Distinguished by its lack of a rear entry door, the suburban Low Floor was configured with forward-facing seating, internal luggage racks, onboard Wi-Fi, and other passenger-related options.

 For 2011, the Low Floor BRT Plus was introduced.
 Coinciding with the introduction of CNG and diesel-electric hybrid powertrains, the Plus adopted a full-length body fairing to accommodate CNG tanks and hybrid equipment on the roof.
 In 2017, a Low Floor Plus was introduced, combining the roof fairing of the BRT Plus with the body of the standard Low Floor.

 A battery-electric powertrain developed by Cummins was made available for the Low Floor Plus variant starting in 2019.
 The launch client for the Gillig/Cummins battery-electric bus was Big Blue Bus, serving Santa Monica, California.
 A battery-electric Low Floor (29-foot) was tested at Altoona in 2018, using a drivetrain adapted from the BAE HybriDrive powertrain.

 In April 2024, Gillig announced a hydrogen fuel cell variant of the bus, beginning production in 2026.